York, Ontario: Education

 TDSB formerly operated another secondary school in York, Vaughan Road Academy.
 Opened in 1927, the secondary school was York's first but was closed on its 90th anniversary in 2017 due to its lack of student population resulting from students in the local catchment area attending other nearby secondary schools.
 Vaughan Road Academy is repurposed as a temporary elementary school for students in the Yonge and Davisville area in Midtown Toronto since the 2018–19 school year to accommodate the construction of a new school building.

 TCDSB operates one secondary school in York, St. Oscar Romero Catholic Secondary School.
 Neither CSCM nor CSV operate a secondary school in York.

+St. Michael's College School, an independent young men's Roman Catholic school, is located in the Tichester neighbourhood with its sports field being directly over St. Clair West station.

 Infrastructure

 Public library system

-Before 1997, the city operated its own library system, the York Public Library.
-York Public Library was merged with the other library systems of the new City of Toronto to form the new Toronto Public Library (TPL).
+Before 1998, the city operated its own library system, the York Public Library.
+York Public Library was merged with the other library systems of Metro Toronto to form the new Toronto Public Library (TPL).
 TPL operates several branches within the district.

 York's first public library was the Mount Dennis branch, which operated out of rented premises from 1923.
 In 1945, the Township of York Public Library Board was established, and proceeded to build three new library buildings that opened in 1951, including the Jane/Dundas library, Main Library (Eglinton Avenue one block east of Dufferin Street), and the Mount Dennis Library.
-The Main Library was later renamed after York Public Library head librarian Maria Shchuka and was later rebuilt in 2003.
-The Oakwood Village branch was York's newest library; opening in 1996.
+The Main Library was later renamed after York Public Library head librarian Maria Shchuka upon amalgamation and was later fully rebuilt in 2003.
+The Oakwood Village branch was York's newest library, which opened in 1996, two years before York Public Library was dissolved.

 Public transit

 York operated its own bus and streetcar service, until it was absorbed by the Toronto Transit Commission.
-Today, the area is served by the Toronto Transit Commission's buses, streetcar, and subway system.Of the Toronto subway system, only the Heath Street exit of St. Clair West station on Line 1 Yonge–University is in the former city of York as Eglinton West station is completely within Old Toronto.
+Today, the area is served by the Toronto Transit Commission's buses, streetcar, and subway system.
+Of the Toronto subway system, only the Heath Street exit of St. Clair West station on Line 1 Yonge–University is in the former city of York as Eglinton West station is completely within Old Toronto.
 The Rogers Road streetcar line served the namesake street as well.